A mission 20 years in the making

 Jewel would soon be discovered in the coffee shop, quickly becoming a Grammy-nominated artist, an abrupt change from living in her car, unable to afford bottled drinking water.
 My brother, a newly minted Marine, would soon begin acting strangely, pull away from his family and friends, and experience the first of many hospital stays, where he would be diagnosed with schizophrenia.

-Twenty years later, a lot has changed for the nine million Americans like my brother who are living with serious brain health challenges — but not nearly enough.
+Today, a lot has changed for the roughly 10 million Americans like my brother who are living with serious mental health challenges — but not nearly enough.

 It is now well understood that mental illness is the chief health issue for teens and young adults:

-For my brother, becoming well enough to be discharged from an inpatient unit meant that he was interested in living, and showed fewer outward symptoms of psychosis.
+For my brother, becoming well enough to be discharged from the hospital meant that he was interested in living, and showed fewer outward symptoms.
 However, hospital discharge also came with heavy doses of medication that left him feeling numb, or, in his words, like he was “constantly drowning,” and included no follow-up care.
 It did not mean he was prepared to go to college, or apply for a job, or regain his friendships; nor did he believe that these things were possible, as we were repeatedly told by his many doctors that they were not.

 Around the time our family’s journey began with psychosis, early treatment programs began spreading across Europe, Australia and Canada.
-Two decades later, the United States is finally catching up, now with hundreds of programs offered across the country.
+Two decades later, the United States began to catch up, now with hundreds of early psychosis specialty care programs offered across the country.
 A 2015 landmark U.S. study underscores the benefits of early treatment for psychosis: significant improvement in symptoms, quality of life and increased involvement in work and school.
 Now that the clinical landscape is shifting, public awareness about psychosis and its treatability must drastically improve if we are to reach more young people in the early stages of a mental health crisis.

 Today, we know better, and we must do better.

-In a lot of ways, starting Strong 365 makes me feel like my 17-year-old self all over again: I’m following a dream to align my work with my passion and building a platform to empower people to ask for – and be connected to – help and support.
-Walking away from a corporate career after 15 years to work toward brighter futures for young people was a big, scary and continually life-affirming leap of faith.
-Thank you to this amazing community of young people and their families, advocates, scientists and change-makers for routinely reminding what I’m here (at my desk, in this field, on this Earth) to do.
+In a lot of ways, starting Strong365 makes me feel like my 17-year-old self all over again: I’m following a dream to align my work with my passion and building a platform to empower people to ask for – and be connected to – help and support.
+Walking away from a 15+ year corporate career to work toward brighter futures for young people has been a big, scary and continually life-affirming leap of faith.
+Thank you to this amazing community of young people and their families, advocates, scientists and change-makers for routinely reminding me what I’m here (at my desk, in this field, on this Earth) to do.